xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 If you have no existing xcconfig file for your target you can create one (for example `Debug.xcconfig`) and point your target to it by going to the project view, choosing the project, take the "info" tab, go to the "Configurations" section, and choose `Debug` for the target.

 ### Create a `AppFrameworkInfo.plist` file
+_This step is no longer needed after https://github.com/flutter/flutter/pull/18358)._

 This file is copied into the `app.framework` that contains the code snapshot.

 Right click the "Flutter" folder, "New File" , "Property List", name it `AppFrameworkInfo.plist`.
 Give it the following contents: